Rasmussen Polls Highlight Big Opposition

 Item: when it comes to terrorism, 52% of voters say we are NOT safer today than we were on September 10, 2001 just before the 9/11 attacks.

 As the rest of the poll data shows, it seems that in the voters’ eyes Mr. Obama is NOT doing what the federal government is supposed to do and doing everything else instead.
 It also appears that Americans do NOT want to be ruled from the left . . . or the right or the center, but want to rule themselves:

 Item: 72% do not believe Congress knows what it’s doing when it comes to the economy.
-Along those lines, 41% expressed the opinion that a group of people randomly selected from the phone book would do a better job than Congress.
+Along those lines, 41% expressed agreement with the statement that "a group of people randomly selected from the phone book would do a better job than Congress."

 Item: It appears Nancy Pelosi was wrong when she said, “We’ll just have to pass it so people can see what’s in it (and you’ll love it)” in reference to the Obamacare health measures.
 63% of American voters now favor repealing the bill.
 As a move toward socialism, roughly 390 separate government agencies are created by Obamacare – just one law.
 In contrast only 40 separate federal agencies were created by Franklin Delano Roosevelt in just over twelve years in office.
 Obama has been in office fifteen months.